 The rise in interest rates also enabled the implementation of a hedge against a fall in interest rates with the purchase of floors indexed to the 10-year CMS rate.
-CNP Assurances hedged a notional amount of €16.8 billion against falling interest rates in 2022.
+CNP Assurances hedged a notional amount of €24 billion against a fall in interest rates in 2023.